-Mello-Roos is a tax named after two California legislators who found a way around the landmark, tax-limiting Proposition 13 to generate money for basic needs in new neighborhoods, especially schools.
+Mello-Roos is a tax named after two California legislators who found a way around the landmark, tax-limiting Proposition 13.

-Landowners, most often developers, created districts that could issue debt and collect taxes.
-For a lot of reasons, the tax amounts vary wildly from district to district and even house to house.
+Typically, housing developers create Mello-Roos districts, which can then issue debt and collect taxes.
+The tax amounts vary wildly from district to district and even house to house.

 Brandon Quester is the former director of data and visuals at inewsource.
 He worked on data analysis, interactives and graphics for our Mello-Roos coverage.

 Leonardo Castañeda is a former reporter at inewsource.
 He worked on data analysis and reporting for our Mello-Roos coverage.